datasci611/bios611-projects-fall-2019-arquinter/project_2/README.md

+Shiny App Link:

 https://arquinter.shinyapps.io/Project2app/

+Data:

+UMD data - provided directly by UMD
+Durham Homeless Populations API - https://live-durhamnc.opendata.arcgis.com/datasets/homeless-population-point-in-time-count

 Alexander Quinter

 Urban Ministries is a non-profit organization that seeks to provide food, job opportunities, and other services to the homeless community of Durham and the surrounding area.
 Using the data provided by UM, I hope to provide meaningful insight into the services they provide have changed over time, as well as how their services are being utilized currently.
-Three variables in the dataset that I believe will be of great importance when analyzing the data are the "Date", "Food.Provided.for", and "Clothing.Items" variables.
+Three variables in the dataset that I believe will be of great importance when analyzing the data are the "Date", "Food.Provided.for", and "Food" variables.
 I currently plan to perform two separate longitudinal analyses on how the amount of food and clothing items provided by UM respectively have changed over time.
-Upon conducting these analyses, I plan to use R Shiny to make 2 interactive graphs that use a slider to display the average Food Consumption or Clothing Items provided per year, respectfully.
-I also plan to generate an interactive display comparing average food consumption vs clothing items provided.
+To supplement a heuristic analysis of these graphs, I have downloaded the "Homeless Population Point in Time Count" dataset from the Durham Open Data website, which provides estimated counts of various homeless populations in the Durham area from 2007 to 2016.
+Upon conducting these analyses, I plan to use R Shiny to make 2 interactive graphs that use a slider to display the average Food Consumption or Food Provide provided per year, respectfully.
+I also plan to generate an interactive display giving the Estimated Population Count of homeless populations in the Durham area.